opendocsg/slw-judgments-backfill/2000_SGHC_238/report.md

 22\.
 The relevant provision in the applicable Bankruptcy Act (Cap 20) is s 88(1) which deals with mutual credit and set-off.
 More will be said about this provision later.

 23\.
 Notwithstanding s 88(1) of the applicable Bankruptcy Act, Counsel for the liquidator submitted that the Defendants are not entitled to set-off the liquidated damages against the instalments to be paid.
-He relied primarily on the decision of the Court of Appeal in _Good Property Land Development Pte Ltd (in liquidation) v Societe-Generale_ [1996] 2 SLR 239 (‘the _Good Property_ case’).
+He relied primarily on the decision of the Court of Appeal in _Good Property Land Development Pte Ltd (in liquidation) v Societe-Generale_ <span class="citation">[1996] 2 SLR 239</span> (‘the _Good Property_ case’).

 24\.
 In the _Good Property_ case, a company Good Property Land Development Pte Ltd (‘GPLD’) had sought to develop two plots of land (‘the Properties’).
 It applied for and obtained a syndicated loan from various banks.
 Societe Generale (‘SG’) was the lead manager and agent of the syndicated loan.
 The loan was secured, inter alia, by a mortgage over the Properties.